zhexxian/Rugby/README.md

-# Rugby
+# BabyFrenzy

-Game Controls
-- P, add player(max.
-4)
-- O, add ball(max.
-1)
+Framework: LibGdx
+Extensions: Box2d, Kryonet

+DEBUG Controls(Desktop only)
+- S, use powerups
-- C, toss ball(if holding ball)
+- T, toss ball(if holding ball)
 - B, boost player(if not holding ball)
-- L, rotate between individual team player*
+- Z/X/C, add powerups
 - touchpad, control player(if available)

-*To remove when networking features are included.

 _____________________________________________________________________________________________________________

 The following is the list of branches in this repository.
-Always branch from master before you start working.

 Master
-  - Branch from here to implement Networking Features
+  - Tutorial mode
+  - Multiplayer mode(at least 2, up to 4)
+  - Included all game screens (Splash, Main Menu, Lobby, Game, End state)
+  - Include music and sound effects

 Prototype 1 (discontinued)
   - Touchpad + Button interface